Tunalı Hilmi: Member of Parliament in the Chamber of Deputies

 In the elections held in 1919, he entered the Last Ottoman Parliament as the Member of Parliament for Bolu.
-In 1920, when Istanbul was occupied by the Allied Forces and the parliament became inoperable, he moved to Anatolia.
+In 1920, when Istanbul was occupied by the Allied Forces and the parliament became inoperable, he moved to Anatolia and joined Mustafa Kemal Atatürk in his Turkish War of Independence.

 Member of Parliament in the Grand National Assembly

-He joined the Turkish Grand National Assembly as a Member of Parliament from Bolu.
+He joined the Turkish Grand National Assembly as a member of parliament from Bolu.
 He took part in the suppression of the Düzce Uprising and in the organization of the resistance against the French who wanted to occupy Karadeniz Ereğli.
 He was in the preparatory commission of the Turkish Constitution (1921).

-Hilmi Bey, who was a follower of the uprising, submitted many questions in order to give the social and legal rights of the workers, especially the Ereğli mine workers and to improve the working conditions, re-entered the parliament as Member of Parliament for Zonguldak in the 1923 and 1927 elections.
+Hilmi Bey, who was a follower of the uprising, submitted many questions to give the social and legal rights of the workers, especially the Ereğli mine workers and to improve the working conditions, re-entered the parliament as Member of Parliament for Zonguldak in the 1923 and 1927 elections.

 Tunalı Hilmi stated that he wanted to see a female Pasha and grant women the right to vote and be elected from the parliamentary rostrum in 1923, even though he received negative reactions from the parliament.
 Hilmi also drew attention to the clarification and importance of the Turkish language many times both in the parliamentary chair and in his writings.
 Although most of the law proposals and proposals he brought were not accepted because they brought innovations far ahead of the period in which he lived, they were the source of Atatürk's reforms to be made later.

 Personal life and death

-Hilmi Bey married a Swiss woman named Juliette and had a daughter named Sevda (1902-1958) and a son named Insan were born from this marriage.
+Hilmi Bey married a Swiss woman named Juliette and had a daughter named Sevda (1902–1958) and a son named Insan were born from this marriage.

 Hilmi Bey, who fell ill with tuberculosis in 1928 and was hospitalized in Istanbul Şişli Etfal Hospital, died in Istanbul on July 26, 1928, after a few months of inconclusive treatment.
 His body, which was buried in Maçka Cemetery in Istanbul, was later brought to Ankara and buried in Cebeci Asri Cemetery.